Decawork/.github/profile/README.md

-Decawork - AI Agents for Enterprise IT
+Decawork - Agent Control Plane for IT teams